guptapriya7171/NodeJs-Notes/README.md

 <h4>1. process.agrv : </h4> This command returns an argument of a command line while launching a node js application.
 It's basically read the file of the project.
 <h4>2. process.agrv.slice(2) : </h4> This command will skip the amount of arguments present inside of a javascript file.
 <h4>3. parseInt() : </h4> Convert string to an integer.

+//Last topic covered: My Express App : a List of contacts